 Investor Tired of Servicers Not Modifying Take Action

-You know how when you call Bank of America to request a loan modification they’re always so helpful and do everything so quickly… NOT.
+You know how when you call Wells Fargo or Bank of America or Chase to request a loan modification they’re always so helpful and do everything so quickly… NOT.
 And Countrywide too?
 Yeah, right.
 And GMAC?
 You betcha’.

 And you know how they often seem to prefer foreclosing to anything else?
 And how they always blame it on the investor, saying that they can’t possibly do anything because the investor won’t let them even though it seems like the investor would make more money by modifying the loan?